terzikk/BreakChecker/README.md

 Each argument configures how the scan is performed:

-- `domain` â€“ the domain to crawl and check
 -  `domain` — the domain to crawl and check
 -  `-d`, `--depth` — maximum crawl depth (default taken from `CRAWL_DEPTH` or 3)
 -  `-c`, `--concurrency` — number of concurrent workers (default 5)